Interior design tips and lighting ideas for today's home! Providing professional interior design advice, home decor ideas and inspiration.

 We're long-time fans of the "21st century Americana" look from Brooklyn lighting designer Babette Holland.
 Babette and her husband Tony produce fabulous works of art from recycled and reclaimed aluminum.

 Traci, a blogger at Green Vaccine, took notice of one of Babette's environmentally-friendly table lamps yesterday.
 Click here to read Traci's post.
 (Post update 10-4-9: the link has been removed, as this post seems to be no longer available, though the Green Vaccine blog is still active).

 Babette was a guest blogger here at the Light Post in the past.
-Finally ... see some of their amazing lamp (and mirror!) designs right here.
+Finally ... see some of their amazing lamp (and mirror!) designs right here (no longer available.

 The LIGHTS UP! collection of table and floor lamps offers an elegant, modern esthetic combined with a beautiful line and form.
 We caught up with LIGHTS UP! designer Rachel Simon to learn more about herself and her line of lamps.
 Says Rachel:

 “I grew up in Rockland County, NY in a house built by the renowned ceramist Henry Varnum Poor.
 My childhood was surrounded with art, music, cats, dogs, trees and the 4 seasons.
 Much of who I am today was inspired then.
 My family home was a revolving door of artists, writers and composers.
 One of these was the jewelry designer Sam Kramer.
 I apprenticed in the Kramer Jewelry Store on 8th Street as a teenager and was inspired towards my first career in the handbag and fashion accessories industry.
 I styled and marketed for many years and continue to have a passion for all women’s accessories.
 This is very evident in my early lamp designs which came with long pull chains, decorative accents and multi-choice shade colors, just like the colorful handbags that we introduced in the 70’s.